generative-world/deep-learning-examples/README.md

 ## Activation Functions
 Activation functions are essential for introducing non-linearity into neural networks, enabling them to learn complex patterns.
 Depending on the type of task, different activation functions are used in the output layer:
-- **Sigmoid** The sigmoid activation function is typically used in binary classification tasks.
+- **Sigmoid:** The sigmoid activation function is typically used in binary classification tasks.
 It maps outputs to a range between 0 and 1, which can be interpreted as the probability of one class.
 It's commonly used in the output layer when there are only two possible classes.
-- **Softmax** The softmax activation function is used in multi-class classification problems.
+- **Softmax:** The softmax activation function is used in multi-class classification problems.
 It converts raw output values (logits) into a probability distribution, where each class has a probability between 0 and 1, and the sum of all probabilities equals 1.
 It is commonly used in the output layer for classification tasks with more than two classes.
-- **Linear** The linear activation function is used for regression tasks, where the output is a continuous value.
+- **Linear:** The linear activation function is used for regression tasks, where the output is a continuous value.
 It outputs real-valued numbers without any transformation, making it suitable for predicting quantities like price, temperature, etc.
+- **ReLu(Rectified Linear Unit):** ReLU is one of the most widely used activation functions in hidden layers of deep networks.
+It outputs the input directly if it is positive; otherwise, it returns zero.

 ## Project Structure